“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 “It felt a bit strange, standing at the airport with just a suitcase, knowing that I wasn’t just moving to another city, but to another country,” 42-year-old Raphael told me when I visited him and his colleague Danny, 37, at the barracks in Nemenčinė in April [following German military policy, only first names of soldiers are used].
 Nemenčinė, located near Lithuania’s capital Vilnius, hosts the initial German forces while permanent infrastructure is under construction.

 Raphael and Danny arrived in Lithuania in October 2024 – not by order, but by personal conviction.
 They volunteered for the deployment, as have all the soldiers who have arrived in Lithuania so far.
 Germany is planning to contribute around 4,800 soldiers and 200 civilian staff to Lithuania by 2027.
 Together they will form the 45th Brigade.
-The Bundeswehr has never permanently stationed this many troops abroad before.
+The Bundeswehr, the armed forces of Germany, has never permanently stationed this many troops abroad before.

-Germany’s Defense Minister Boris Pistorius has repeatedly praised the deployment of the 45th Brigade in Lithuania as a flagship of the ‘Zeitenwende’, a term used by former Chancellor Olaf Scholz to show Germany’s strategic turn after Russia invaded Ukraine.
-In total, Scholz committed 100 billion euros to modernising the Bundeswehr, the armed forces of Germany, and pledged to meet NATO’s 2% GDP (now – 5%) defense target.
-This historic shift marked the end of Germany’s traditional military ‘restraint’.
+Germany’s Defense Minister Boris Pistorius has repeatedly praised the deployment of the 45th Brigade in Lithuania as a flagship of the ‘Zeitenwende’, a term used by former Chancellor Olaf Scholz to show Germany’s historic shift after Russia invaded Ukraine.
+In total, Scholz committed 100 billion euros to modernising the Bundeswehr and pledged to meet NATO’s 2% GDP (now – 5%) defense target.
+This strategic turn marked the end of Germany’s traditional military restraint.

-While Germany continues to debate its defence policies, Russia’s army is continuing its assault on Ukrainian civilians and soldiers – many of whom had no previous military experience and didn’t choose a soldier’s path
+While Germany continues to debate its defence policies, Russia’s army is continuing its assault on Ukrainian civilians and soldiers

 Since 1991, around 445,000 German soldiers have been deployed abroad, in missions spanning Kosovo, Iraq, Mali, and Lebanon.
 In traditional deployments, troops rotate every three months, but the situation in Lithuania is different.
 Here, the soldiers are deployed permanently and there is good reason for why this has happened.
 According to the German Ministry of Defense, Lithuania is “the most vulnerable state on the eastern flank of NATO” due to its geopolitical position between Belarus and Russia’s enclave of Kaliningrad.
 As Pistorius said, “Lithuania’s security is also our [Germany’s] security.”

-In this context, German soldiers have begun their move to Lithuania and as of April 2025, around 300 soldiers are already on-site.
+As of April 2025, around 300 German soldiers are already on-site in Lithuania.
 Raphael and Danny are among the first in Nemenčinė, using the Lithuanian Armed Forces’ existing facilities.
 By 2027 the soldiers will relocate to Rūdninkai and Rukla – strategic locations near Vilnius and Kaunas.
 Rūdninkai, just 10 kilometers from Belarus, allows for rapid response to potential threats in this sensitive area.
+This September, Russia will be hosting the Zapad military exercise in Belarus, near the border of Lithuania.

 A family decision

 Raphael has served with the Bundeswehr for over 20 years, after first volunteering for military service in 2002.
 Throughout his career, he has held various positions, from infantry to logistics.
 Now Raphael is a material disposition sergeant, managing supply chains – tracking military gear, assigning equipment, and ordering civilian supplies like pencils and kitchen tools.
-“We started from scratch [In Lithuania].
+“We started from scratch [in Lithuania].
 It’s demanding but fulfilling,” he says, as we meet in the barracks café.

 Raphael learned he would be relocating to Lithuania just a few weeks before his departure – stepping in when another soldier withdrew.
 He took a short vacation in Lithuania, and found a house to rent.

 Danny came to Lithuania with his wife and children.
 Had his family not agreed to come along, he wouldn’t have come either, he tells me.
 As the transport officer, Danny coordinates local vehicle logistics: “I’m one of the main contacts when someone needs to go somewhere.”
 After completing his basic military training service in Berlin in 2010, he then worked in the civilian sector as a confectioner and roofer before rejoining the Bundeswehr.
-After a decade as a military police officer in Hanover and two deployments, he relocated to Lithuania last year.
+After a decade as a military police officer in Hanover and two deployments, he relocated to Lithuania.

 A few days later I met Jacky, Danny’s wife, at their new home near Vilnius.
 The family lives here with their two daughters, their dog Apollo, and cat Peanut.
 Jacky says she was “pretty relaxed” about moving to Lithuania, having discussed Danny’s desire to be stationed abroad.
 “If Danny goes, we all go,” Jacky says when describing their thinking before moving and ruling out a long-distance relationship.

 The family views Lithuania as a temporary home and have kept their house in Germany.
-For now, Danny is stationed here for three years However, he says he’d like to extend and Jacky is open to that.
+For now, Danny is stationed here for three years.
+However, he says he’d like to extend and Jacky is open to that.
 In Lithuania, she is particularly impressed by nature and the people’s relaxed demeanor.
 Although the language is sometimes still a challenge at doctors’ appointments, for example.

 Raphael and Danny say they feel respected in Lithuania, unlike in Germany, where the military’s reputation remains mixed